jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -\-filtery           Size of the filter kernel in the y-direction -\-sig_digits        Number of significant digits

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=MedianFilter -v --wd="/path/to/data/" ^
 -i=input.dep -o=output.dep --filter=25

 ```

+*Python Function Name*: ```median_filter```

 #### 6.10.18 MinimumFilter

-*Description*:
-Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster
+Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster.

 *Parameters*: